prody/ProDy/doc/tutorials/prody_tutorial/starthere.rst

 Using ProDy
 -------------------------------------------------------------------------------

-ProDy can be used in a number of different ways:
+ProDy can be used in a number of ways:

   #. interactively in a Python shell,
   #. as a command line program via :ref:`prody-apps`,